asiloisad/pulsar-select-list/README.md

 - `filter: (items: [Object], query: String) -> [Object]`: a function that allows to decide which items to show whenever the query changes.
 By default, it uses Pulsar's built-in fuzzy matcher.
 - `filterKeyForItem: (item: Object) -> String`: when `filter` is not provided, this function will be called to retrieve a string property on each item and that will be used to filter them.
 - `filterQuery: (query: String) -> String`: a function that allows to apply a transformation to the user query and whose return value will be used to filter items.
-- `replaceDiacritics: Boolean`: when `true` (default), removes diacritical marks from both the query and item text before filtering, enabling accent-insensitive matching (e.g., "cafe" matches "café").
-Set to `false` to disable.
+- `removeDiacritics: Boolean`: when `true`, removes diacritical marks from both the query and item text before filtering, enabling accent-insensitive matching (e.g., "cafe" matches "café").
 - `filterScoreModifier: (score: Number, item: Object) -> Number`: a function to modify the fuzzy match score for each item.
 Useful for applying custom ranking factors (e.g., boosting by recency or proximity).
 - `query: String`: a string that will replace the contents of the query editor.
 - `selectQuery: Boolean`: a boolean indicating whether the query text should be selected or not.